 Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

-Prospering Boards governance support programme
+AIM Higher governance support programme

 We can also provide more bespoke consultancies so if your Board of Trustees would like help in any other way then please get in touch.

 Museums considering an application should contact AIM’s Head of Programmes, Margaret Harrison, for a preliminary discussion: firstname.lastname@example.org.

 If we can support your request, we will put you in touch with one of our consultants for an initial exploratory discussion after which we’ll ask you to fill in a short application form.
 In addition to basic details about your museum we will ask you :